georust/rinex/tutorials/README.md

 ## Other

-When operating the toolbox, it might be very useful, sometimes vital, to use the debug traces and understand what they mean.
-[This page](./Logs.md) teaches how to unlock the debug traces and their meaning.
+Other topics or pages that are important demonstrations:

+- The [Configuration script](./CONFIG/README.md) is discussed in this page, which also offers many configurations that these tutorials may use.

+- When operating the toolbox, the log traces may prove vital.
+This is particularly true for advanced operations.
+[The Logs page](./Logs) teaches how to take advantage of the sessions log

 ## Frequently Asked Questions (FAQ)